 Please be aware that requests for changes to commissions will increase the cost, based on however many additional hours or (partial hours) the changes will require.

 All art will be shipped upon my receipt of the client’s full payment.

 Please understand that I require the money I make from my art to cover my monthly living expenses, to survive, to feed and clothe myself and my kids, to care for my home, pets, and car, and to purchase replacements for depleted art supplies.

 Because of this, I cannot hold art indefinitely.
-If you wish to make a purchase please be sure that you can pay the full amount immediately (in the case of premade art), or that you can pay the full amount of the final cost of your commission within one week of completion.
-If you are unable to provide payment as I’ve just described I will be forced to sell the piece to someone else in order to generate that income and pay my bills.
-This includes commissions; someone somewhere will love that art.
+If you wish to make a purchase please be sure that you can pay the full amount at the time you receive your invoice.
+If you are unable to provide payment the art will be sold to someone else in order to generate that income and get the bills paid.

 If you have any questions or would like to request a commission, please feel free to DM me.
 I normally reply fairly quickly, but please do have patience if I take a little longer to respond.